VitaCures

 • Corticosteroids: Used for short-term control of moderate to severe flare-ups, though not suitable for long-term use due to side effects (e.g., prednisone).

-• Immunomodulators: Drugs that suppress the immune system to reduce inflammation (e.g., azathioprine, methotrexate).
+• Immunomodulators: drugs that suppress the immune system to reduce inflammation (e.g., azathioprine, methotrexate).

 • Biologics: Targeted therapies that block specific proteins causing inflammation (e.g., infliximab, adalimumab, vedolizumab).